brufino/interpretAR/README.md

 ## Prerequisites

-* ~~A subscription key for the Speech service.
-See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started). ~~
 * A PC (Windows, Linux, Mac) capable to run Android Studio.
 * Version 3.1 of [Android Studio](https://developer.android.com/studio/).
 * An ARM-based Android device (API 23: Android 6.0 Marshmallow or higher) [enabled for development](https://developer.android.com/studio/debug/dev-options) with a working microphone.